vakosta/Booklet/README.md

 - Retrofit2;
 - EventBus.

-All dependencies you can see [here](https://github.com/Vakosta/BookletAndroid/blob/master/dependencies.gradle).
+You can view all dependencies used in the application [here](https://github.com/Vakosta/BookletAndroid/blob/master/dependencies.gradle).

 ## Links